How to use the command 'gnmic set' (with examples)

 Explanation:

-• --update-path path: Specifies the path in the configuration to be updated.
+• --update-path path: Identifies the exact location in the configuration that needs updating.

 Use case 3: Replace the value of a path to match the contents of a JSON file